Codecademy/docs/content/css/concepts/typography/terms/text-decoration/text-decoration.md

 The **text-decoration** CSS property allows you to add a line underneath the text, over the text or through the text.
 There is also the option to set this property to `none` should it need to be reset.

-The line can also be styled to be wavy, dotted or have a customer colour.
+The line can also be styled to be wavy, dotted or have a custom colour.

 ## Syntax